Theodor Blum: Death

-Dr. Blum died on July 24, 1962.
-He was survived by his first wife, Bertha, and their three children, Oscar Blum, Mrs. Elizabeth Salz, Mrs. Ruth Thurm and six grandchildren including actress Tanya Roberts, and his step-daughter, the noted psychotherapist Dr. Alice Kahn Ladas, who was also a board member of The New York Institute of Clinical Oral Pathology.
-Dr. Ladas was the daughter of his second wife, Mrs. Rosalie Heil Blum, who died in 1953.
+Blum died on July 24, 1962.
+He was survived by his first wife, Bertha, and their three children, Oscar Blum, Mrs. Elizabeth Salz, Mrs. Ruth Thurm and six grandchildren including actress Tanya Roberts, and his step-daughter, the noted psychotherapist Alice Kahn Ladas, who was also a board member of The New York Institute of Clinical Oral Pathology.
+Ladas was the daughter of his second wife, Mrs. Rosalie Heil Blum, who died in 1953.